-Although there is in general good agreement in the periodicities derived by the two techniques of moving parcel and hodographic analysis, Figures 13(b) and 14 (a) show large differences.
-In both cases the moving parcel method appears to underestimate the period when compared to that of the hodograph, which may be attributed to errors in the moving parcel calculation method (discussed in equations 1 to 4).
-Specifically, in the calculation of S (equation 2), vertical and horizontal displacements may be phase shifted by 90 degrees meaning that the full extent of the vertical or horizontal displacements may not be accounted for.
-Secondly, the hodographic analysis only uses horizontal velocity perturbations, therefore neglecting the vertical velocity information may affect the periodicities detected from that using the moving parcel analysis.
-Finally, differences may also occur due to the reliance of the hodographic analysis on the selection of complete ellipses, of which more occur on some flights than others.
+Although there is in general good agreement in the periodicities derived by the two techniques of moving parcel and hodographic analysis, figures 13b and 14a show large differences.
+In both cases, the moving parcel method appears to underestimate the period when compared to that of the hodograph, which may be attributed to errors in the moving parcel calculation method (discussed in equations (2.1)-(2.4)).
+Specifically, in the calculation of S (equation (2.2)), vertical and horizontal displacements may be phase shifted by 90° meaning that the full extent of the vertical or horizontal displacements may not be accounted for.
+Secondly, the hodographic analysis only uses horizontal velocity perturbations, therefore neglecting that the vertical velocity information may affect the periodicities detected from that using the moving parcel analysis.